dzackgarza/Notes/Class_Notes/2020/Talks/Homotopy/slides.md

 ## Uses of Higher Homotopy

-\small
+\tiny
 - Important consequence: $\SO(3, \RR)$ is not simply connected!
-See "plate trick", there is a loop of rotations that is not contractible, but squares to the identity.
+  - See "plate trick": there is a loop of rotations that is not contractible, but squares to the identity.
-- Causes problems in robotics (leads to paths in configuration spaces that encounter singularities) and compute graphics (smoothly interpolating between e.g. quaternions for rotated camera views).
+- Robotics: paths in configuration spaces with singularities
+- Computer graphics: smoothly interpolating between quaternions for rotated camera views
 \normalsize
 \begin{center}
-\includegraphics[width = 0.5\textwidth]{figures/image_2020-04-27-21-28-03.png}
+\includegraphics[width = 0.45\textwidth]{figures/image_2020-04-27-21-28-03.png}
-\includegraphics[width = 0.5\textwidth]{figures/image_2020-04-27-21-29-30.png}
+\includegraphics[width = 0.45\textwidth]{figures/image_2020-04-27-21-29-30.png}
 \end{center}